ProgramCrafter/salsa-iwj-otter/PROTOCOL.md

 LEVEL (Z ORDER)
 ===============

-Each piece has a Z level which is a finite f64, set by the client which manipulates the piece, according to the protocol above.
+Each piece has a Z level (an arbitrary-precision value in <0,1>), set by the client which manipulates the piece, according to the protocol above.

 Each piece *also* has a Z level generation.
 This is set by the server.
 The server guarantees to set it to the server generation, and